 5. Greige guest bathroom

 For a greige guest bathroom, the goal is to create a welcoming and neutral environment that appeals to any visitor.
-A simple color scheme using greige subway tiles in the shower paired with creamy white walls creates a clean and inviting can add personality through accessories like patterned greige hand towels or a small wooden stool near the a greige vanity with polished brass hardware adds a touch of elegance that makes guests feel pampered during their versatile color choice ensures the bathroom feels updated and stylish without being overly personal, making it the perfect choice for hospitality.
+A simple color scheme using greige subway tiles in the shower paired with creamy white walls creates a clean and inviting look.
+You can add personality through accessories like patterned greige hand towels or a small wooden stool near the vanity.
+Choosing a greige vanity with polished brass hardware adds a touch of elegance that makes guests feel pampered during their stay.
+This versatile color choice ensures the bathroom feels updated and stylish without being overly personal, making it the perfect choice for hospitality.

 6. Greige spa bathroom